 This article is part of a larger series on Hiring.

 Training new hires ensures they fit into your culture and meet your performance expectations.
 Although there will be certain skills each new employee brings to your company, and some may have even previously performed similar tasks, that doesn’t mean you can set them loose on their first day.
-You’ll want to select a training method and, once you have a new hire, create a clear training schedule, assign a buddy, set measurable training goals, and, finally, conduct a training review.
+You’ll want to

 1. Select a Training Method & Build Your Process Before Hiring

 If you are hiring your first employee, review our new hire checklist.
 There are several steps you’ll need to take before you can hire someone in any state.